 Lewis is committed to student success and we strive to make sure that our students receive a quality educational experience.
 External national recognitions have validated that.
-Lewis is pleased to be the only university in Illinois to be recognized by all of the following organizations:
+Lewis is pleased to be one of the few universities in Illinois to be recognized by all of the following organizations:

-U.S. News & World Report has ranked Lewis University among the top 25 in its rankings of Midwest Regional Universities.
-Lewis increased its ranking in the annual 2017 Best Colleges rankings, placing 24th among regional institutions in the Midwest.
+U.S. News & World Report has ranked Lewis University among the top tier in its rankings of Midwest Regional Universities.

 U.S. News & World Report ranks institutions with a full range of undergraduate majors and master’s programs.
 The Best Colleges rankings provide a thorough examination of how nearly 1,800 accredited four-year schools compare on at least 11 widely accepted indicators of excellence.
 Among the many factors weighed in determining the rankings and key measures of quality are: peer assessment, graduation and retention rates, student selectivity, financial resources, alumni giving, and graduation rate performance.

-Lewis University has been nationally recognized by Colleges of Distinction for the seventh consecutive year as a 2016-2017 College of Distinction.
+Lewis University has been nationally recognized by Colleges of Distinction.
 Lewis also has earned recognition as an Illinois College of Distinction and a Catholic College of Distinction.

 Colleges of Distinction is an online resource www.collegesofdistinction.com that helps students, their families and their counselors select colleges and universities.
 Colleges of Distinction strives to help students find a college where they can grow, learn and ultimately succeed for the rest of their lives.
 The online college guide describes schools that take a complete approach to admissions decisions, that consistently excel in providing undergraduate education and that have a truly national reputation.

 Named a Top 5 Best Private College Value in the Midwest